jakob-bagterp/browserist/docs/getting-started/install-browsers-and-drivers/firefox.md

 # How to Install Firefox and the GeckoDriver
 ## Install Mozilla Firefox
 Firefox is a free, open-source web browser developed by Mozilla.
-Download the latest version [here](https://www.mozilla.org/firefox/new/).
+Visit their website to find out more and [download the latest version of Firefox](https://www.mozilla.org/firefox/new/).

 ## Install GeckoDriver
 With [Homebrew](https://brew.sh):